 CalCCA repeatedly argued that CCAs are public agencies established to provide local control and oversight of procurement and other energy matters, and they are responsible to the voters they serve, thereby making it unnecessary for the Commission to exercise any substantive oversight over their IRPs.
 CalCCA painted a picture of CCAs whose purpose is to exceed clean energy mandates and make clean energy a centerpiece of CCA programs.
 Their comments cited to the aggressive pursuit of clean energy by MCE and other operational CCAs.

-In sum, the major feature of the CCA arguments is that the Commission’s authority amounts to only a rubber stamp of any IRP contents authorized by a CCA governing board, whose authority is primary over the Commission’s when it comes to the substance of the plans.
+In sum, the major feature of the CCA arguments is that the CCA governing board has primary authority above the Commission’s when it comes to the substance of the plans.

 The IOUs all filed comments objecting to the CalCCA and other CCA parties’ interpretations of SB 350, pointing out the failure of the CCAs to make a distinction between planning activities, which are the subject of this decision, and procurement activities, which may come about as a result of these planning activities.